-Most existing analytics is like turbocharging your rearview mirror.
-It captures detailed customer and market data, usually combining online and offline activities.
-It summarizes the data, with statistical tools to identify and visualize interesting patterns.
-Descriptive analytics can yield useful insights, but it's limited to understanding the past.
+Most analytics could be compared to the image of turbocharging your rearview mirror.
+Descriptive analytics can yield useful insights, like capturing detailed customer and market data (usually combining online and offline activities), summarizing data (with statistical tools to identify and visualize interesting patterns), but this is all limited to understanding the past.

 Data versus judgment?